Dee Caffari

 Denise "Dee" Caffari MBE (born 23 January 1973) is a British sailor, and in 2006 became the first woman to sail single-handedly and non-stop around the world "the wrong way"; westward against the prevailing winds and currents.
 In February 2009, Caffari completed the Vendée Globe race and set a new record to become the first woman to sail solo, non-stop, around the world in both directions.

 Early life

 Descended from a Maltese sea captain, Caffari grew up in Rickmansworth, Hertfordshire and attended St. Clement Danes School.
 Caffari studied at Leeds Metropolitan University and became a PE teacher for 5 years before beginning her sailing career.

 Caffari trained at UKSA (based in Cowes, Isle of Wight) completing her Yachtmaster course and a range of ocean qualifications.
 Caffari then worked for Formula 1 Sailing, first as a skipper and then as the manager of their fleet of Farr 65s in the UK and the Caribbean.

 Awards

-On 2 December 2006, she was a runner up for BBC South Sports Personality of the Year.
-She did win the Tenon Yachtsperson of the Year award.
+On 2 December 2006, she was a runner up for BBC South Sports Personality of the Year and won the Tenon Yachtsperson of the Year award.

-In 2007 she was awarded an MBE for service to sailing.
+In the 2007 Birthday Honours, she was appointed a Member of the Order of the British Empire (MBE) for services to sailing.